InnerSourceCommons/InnerSourceLearningPath/introduction/08-is-innersource-right.md

 ## Summary

-If your project is company-specific **and** contributions will come **and** you will support those contributions, then InnerSource is right for your project.
+If contributions will come **and** you will support those contributions **and** your project is company-specific, then InnerSource is right for your project.